 'Sadness and torment': Apple Daily interns reflect on final days at HK paper

-HONG KONG, June 25 (Reuters) - For a group of interns, Hong Kong's pro-democracy newspaper Apple Daily proved to be a work experience they will never forget.
+HONG KONG (Reuters) - For a group of interns, Hong Kong’s pro-democracy newspaper Apple Daily proved to be a work experience they will never forget.

 On Thursday, the popular newspaper ended its nearly three-decade run, forced to close with its owner in jail and company assets frozen, leaving it unable to pay its approximately 600 journalists.